Julia (1977 film): Production

-The film was shot on location in England and France.
+Julia was shot on location in England and France.
 Although Lillian Hellman claimed the story was based on true events that occurred early in her life, the filmmakers later came to believe that most of it was fictionalized.
 Director Fred Zinnemann would later comment, "Lillian Hellman in her own mind owned half the Spanish Civil War, while Hemingway owned the other half.
 She would portray herself in situations that were not true.
 An extremely talented, brilliant writer, but she was a phony character, I'm sorry to say.
 My relations with her were very guarded and ended in pure hatred."

-The 1977 film Julia was based on the "Julia" chapter of Hellman's memoir Pentimento.
+The film was based on the "Julia" chapter of Hellman's memoir Pentimento.
 On June 30, 1976, as the film was going into production, Hellman wrote about the screenplay to its producer:

 In a 1979 television interview with Dick Cavett, author Mary McCarthy, long Hellman's political adversary and the object of her negative literary judgment, said of Hellman that "every word she writes is a lie, including 'and' and 'the'."
 Hellman responded by filing a US$2,500,000 defamation suit against McCarthy, interviewer Dick Cavett, and PBS.
 McCarthy produced evidence she said proved that Hellman had lied in some accounts of her life.
 Cavett said he sympathized more with McCarthy than Hellman in the lawsuit, but "everybody lost" as a result of it.
 Norman Mailer attempted unsuccessfully to mediate the dispute through an open letter he published in the New York Times.
 At the time of her death in 1984, Hellman was still in litigation with McCarthy; her executors dropped the suit.

-In 1983, New York psychiatrist Muriel Gardiner had become involved in the libel suit between McCarthy and Hellman.
+In 1983, New York psychiatrist Muriel Gardiner became involved in the libel suit between McCarthy and Hellman.
 She claimed to be the model for the character named Julia in Pentimento, and in the movie Julia based on a chapter of that book.
 Hellman, who never met Gardiner, said that "Julia" was somebody else.

 Gardiner wrote that, while she never met Hellman, she had often heard about her from her friend Wolf Schwabacher, who was Hellman's lawyer.
 By Gardiner's account, Schwabacher had visited Gardiner in Vienna.
 After Muriel Gardiner and Joseph Buttinger moved into their house at Brookdale Farm in Pennington, New Jersey in 1940, they divided the house in two.
 They rented half of it to Wolf and Ethel Schwabacher for more than ten years.

 Many people believe that Hellmann based her story on Gardiner's life.
 Gardiner's editor cited the unlikelihood that there were two millionaire American women who were medical students in Vienna in the late 1930s.